kristenmills/experiments/README.md

 experiments
 ===========

-Sometimes, I like to play with javascript.
+Sometimes, I get bored and play with javascript.